webermn15/blogolio/src/pages/posts/magic-in-programming.md

 ---
-title: Boptimized for Change
+title: Magic in programming
-date: '2018-12-01'
+date: '2018-12-12'
-spoiler: What makes a great dinner?
+spoiler: What are we really learning?
 author: Webs
 ---